 Sonia Kovalevsky Mathematics Day

-Fresno State's fifth Sonia Kovalevsky Day was held on Saturday, March 3, 2018.
+Fresno State's sixth Sonia Kovalevsky Day will be held on Saturday, March 16, 2019.

 Sonia Kovalevsky Day is a daylong program featuring fun and interactive mathematics activities, a career panel, and a plenary talk.
 The program is free and open to any female high school and middle school student interested in math, and their teachers (male or female).